Xforce-octoling/Xforce-octoling/README.md

 - 👀 I’m interested in: moding/hacking
 - 🌱 I’m currently learning: coding
 - 💞️ I’m looking to collaborate on: nothing
-- 📫 How to reach: me don't i am a minor
+- 📫 How to reach me: don't i am a minor
 - 😄 Pronouns: he/him or they/them
 - ⚡ Fun fact:...